Doug Pray

+Doug Pray is an American documentary film director, producer, editor, and cinematographer who often explores subcultures in his films.

+In January, 2024, Turner Classic Movies (TCM) released a 6-part series, “The Power of Film” featuring Pray's former teacher and mentor, UCLA Professor Howard Suber.
+The series, which is also streamed on Max's TCM Hub, explores the inner workings of America's most popular and memorable films.
+Pray served as executive producer, supervising editor, and writer.

+Pray's prior work as director includes Love, Lizzo, a documentary film released by HBO Max on November 24, 2022, about the singer, rapper, and flute player, her rise to fame, and her journey toward self-acceptance, as well as two art-related films: Levitated Mass (2013), a film about the creation of Michael Heizer's massive sculpture at the Los Angeles County Museum of Art, and the Emmy Award-winning Art & Copy, a film about advertising and creativity that premiered at the 2009 Sundance Film Festival, which was distributed by PBS.

-Doug Pray is an American documentary film director, cinematographer, and editor who often explores unique subcultures in his films.
-His work includes Surfwise (2008), a portrait of the nomadic, 11-member Doc Paskowitz family (often referred to as the "first family of surfing"); Big Rig (2008), a documentary about truck drivers; Infamy (2005), a documentary about graffiti culture; Red Diaper Baby (2004) a solo-performance film starring Josh Kornbluth; Scratch (2001), a documentary about turntablism and DJ culture; and his first feature, Hype!
+Pray also directed Surfwise (2008), a portrait of the nomadic, 11-member Doc Paskowitz family (often referred to as the "first family of surfing"); Big Rig (2008), a documentary about truck drivers; Infamy (2005), a documentary about graffiti culture; Red Diaper Baby (2004), a solo-performance film starring Josh Kornbluth; Scratch (2001), a documentary about turntablism and DJ culture; and his first feature, Hype!
 (1996), a documentary about the explosion and exploitation of the Seattle grunge scene of the early 1990s.
-His most recent films are Levitated Mass, (2013) a film about the creation of Michael Heizer's massive sculpture at the Los Angeles County Museum of Art, and the Emmy Award-winning Art & Copy, a film about advertising and creativity that premiered at the 2009 Sundance Film Festival, and was distributed by PBS.
+Hype! and Scratch both premiered at the Sundance Film Festival (1996 and 2001), and are often ranked among the best music docs of all time.